 Last July, the Governor signed an Executive Order mandating that State agencies use "communication methods that are easy to use and understand."
 Just as State services require plain language, so should ballots.
-SB615 aligns with the Moore/Miller Administration's focus on making government more accessible.
+SB615 aligns with the Moore/Miller Administration's focus on making government more accessible; the Governor's Office and Department of Information Technology have submitted favorable written testimony.

 Previous versions addressing this problem passed the Senate (SB56 in 2020 and SB495 in 2024) but failed to advance in the House.
-To strengthen this year's proposal, we analyzed laws in all 23 states1 with similar measures and sought input from national experts and fellow legislators.
+To strengthen this year's proposal, we analyzed laws in all 23 states with similar measures and sought input from national experts and fellow legislators.
 Some states set grade-level requirements (AK, NY, RI) or word limits (FL, LA, MI, OR, NY, VA), but these restrictions can be overly limiting and make it difficult to capture the intent of a ballot measure.
 Instead, this bill reflects language from California, Hawaii, Idaho, Mississippi, New Jersey, and North Dakota.